Peer-to-peer payments scams

 Four tips for P2P success

 With P2P, a simple mistake can cost you.
 Since P2P is the equivalent of giving someone cash, it is extremely important you only send money to someone you know.
-If you send money to the wrong person, that money is gone and you cannot get it back.
+If you send money to the wrong person, that money is gone.
+You cannot get it back.

 2. Avoid red-flag sellers